zeljkoobrenovic/grounded-architecture/_posts/2022-06-03-career-paths.markdown

 #### 3. Leadership and Mentorship

 As architects advance in their careers, they often take on informal leadership roles—**mentoring engineers**, shaping engineering culture, and guiding project direction.
-These soft leadership skills—earned through influence rather than authority—translate seamlessly into formal leadership roles that require **team-building, communication, and motivation**.
+These people leadership skills—earned through influence rather than authority—translate seamlessly into formal leadership roles that require **team-building, communication, and motivation**.

 #### 4. Deep Technical Expertise